kismetwireless/kismet/docs/dev/log_kismet.md

    | signal_max | int  | Maximum signsl (in dBm) |

 8. Device addresses
    Limit matching by decoded device address, if available.
-Not all capture phys report device addresses the same, however on Wi-Fi this would be equivalent to the MAC addresses of each packet.
+Not all capture phys report device addresses as MAC addresses, however the majority do.

    | Key            | Type     | Description                                    |
    | -------------- | -------- | ---------------------------------------------- |